Since there’s no point in asking you how many times you wished you could let go of everything, I’ll start with the following:

 However, there are times when it takes much more strength to know when to let go and then do it.” – Ann Lander

-Letting go of attachments and stepping out of your comfort zone are some of the hardest things you’ll ever do in life, but also of the bravest and necessary for your personal development.
+Letting go of attachments and stepping out of your comfort zone are some of the hardest things you’ll ever do in life, but also of the bravest and necessary for your personal development (and emotional self-care).

 You could spend half of your life waiting for things to change, only to realize that you weren’t waiting but wasting your precious time.
 To live means to cry, laugh, curse, dance, but it also means to LET GO.

-Begging, waiting, and contemplating are the biggest enemies of true happiness and reaching of your true potential, whereas the process of letting go is the only path to ultimate freedom!
+Begging, waiting, and contemplating are the biggest enemies of true happiness and reaching of your true potential, whereas the process of letting go is the only path to ultimate freedom and easier life!

 This path requires you to let go of EVERYTHING in order to achieve ANYTHING

 Human beings are wired to connect with a wide variety of “things,” from people to objects.
 We fall in love with our eyes and we fall in love with other people’s quirks and flaws.

 We fall in love with medications, drugs, remedies, clothes, and shoes that make us feel better.